IanTaiAhn/react_games/README.md

 Yah I'm straight killing it rn!
 Yee haw man its ttooooo eaassyy!
 Haha nah its not, but its mentally stimulating/fun.
 Okay.
 So we can get contacts from an android phones as long as the permissions are set up correctly.
 Next I'm going to create some good and efficient crud that allows us to create users based off of the contact we select.

+I've gotten the structure figured out somewhat.
+It's honestly going quite well!
+I'm proud of the progress I've made and Flutter is actually kind of dope.